spfitzpatrick/getdata-009/README.md

 - result.txt -> The resultant dataset generated as specified in step 5 of the assignment

-- tidy_dataset.txt -> The 'tidy' dataset as specified in steps 1-4 of the assignment
+- tidy_data.txt -> The 'tidy' dataset as specified in steps 1-4 of the assignment